you-n-g/simplegpt.nvim/README.md

 More tools are coming soon.

 # Installation
+Our project aims to make customizing your LLM/ChatGPT prompts straightforward by using the [yetone/avante.nvim](https://github.com/yetone/avante.nvim) as the backend API, ensuring we don't reinvent the wheel while supporting diverse models.

-⚠️Please follow the [installation guide of ChatGPT.nvim](https://github.com/jackMort/ChatGPT.nvim?tab=readme-ov-file#installation) to make sure your ChatGPT works.
+⚠️Please follow the [installation guide of avante.nvim](https://github.com/yetone/avante.nvim#installation) to make sure it works.

-You can use `:ChatGPT` to start a chat and verify if it is working.
+You can use `:AvanteAsk` to start a chat and verify if it is working.

 ```lua
 -- Lazy.nvim